 - Snow peas with water chestnuts

-- It can be used in preparing many recipes like Egg rolls, Moo Goo Gai Pan, vegetarian potstickers, vegetarian cabbage rolls, ultimate chicken stir-fry, and stuffed green peppers.
+- It can be used to prepare recipes like Egg rolls, Moo Goo Gai Pan, vegetarian potstickers, vegetarian cabbage rolls, ultimate chicken stir-fry, and stuffed green peppers.

 Availability period

 Water chestnuts are available throughout the year.
 But in the tropical climate, especially in the Asian region, it is abundant in the winter season.
-In the United States of America (USA), it is grown in the states of California and Florida.
-For having Singhara round the year, you have to use either packed or in products.
+It is grown in California and Florida in the United States of America (USA).
+You must use packed or in products to have Singhara around the year.

 Selection process

-The selection of singhara is some sorts of a tedious job.
-Selecting or getting the smooth skin of this vegetable is not an easy task.
-Very few pieces are even in shape.
-Maximum of them are wrinkled.
-So, while purchasing it, one should take more quantity of it because many of them are get rotten or decay.
+The selection of singhara is a tedious job.
+Selecting or getting the smooth skin of this vegetable is a challenging task.
+Only some pieces are even in shape.
+A maximum of them are wrinkled.
+So, one should take more quantity while purchasing it because many get rotten or decay.

 How to store

 Uncooked or raw Singhara without unpeeling can be kept for 4 to 5 days.
-The storage process for the peeled water chestnuts; extra precautions have to be taken care of.
-It can be put in the refrigerator for two weeks dipping into the water.
+Extra precautions must be taken in the storage process for the peeled water chestnuts.
+It can be put in the refrigerator for two weeks, dipping into the water.
 Water should be changed daily to maintain its taste.
 However, canned water chestnuts can be kept for one year.
-Once it opened, it should be consumed at the earliest.
-It is advisable to eat the fresh form of it to get the maximum benefits of the vegetable.
-The fresh form is more tasty, crispy, and crunchy.
+Once it is opened, it should be consumed at the earliest.
+Eating the fresh form of it is advisable to get the maximum benefits of the vegetable.
+The new record is more tasty, crispy, and crunchy.

 very good and educative information